This post may contain affiliate links. Please see my disclosure policy for details.

 Daphne du Maurier truly immortalised the fame of the Jamaica Inn when she published her classic novel in 1936.

-Her first introduction of the inn was when she and her friend got lost on the foggy moor and the lights from the inn led them to safety!
+Her first introduction to the inn was when she and her friend got lost on the foggy moor and the lights from the inn led them to safety!

 While she was here, a local captured her imagination with tales of ghosts and smuggling pirates.
 Later, du Maurier spent a lot of time at the inn and fell in love with it.